pschool-in/curriculum/content/grammar/pronoun/pronoun-group.md

 (pronoun-4)

-Drag and drop the reflexive and non-reflexive pronouns in the appropriate boxes.
+Drag the given words and put it in the right boxes.

 Reflexive pronoun